 - Environment: Native to Central America, its cultivation has spread to other tropical and subtropical areas of the Earth.

-- Description: Tree of the Lauraceae family, growing from four to eight meters high, with large leaves.
-It renders pear-shaped, green fruits, which contain yellow-green flesh, and an egg-shaped seed, quite large compared to the fruit size.
+- Description: The tree of the Lauraceae family grows from four to eight meters high, with large leaves.
+It renders pear-shaped, green fruits, which contain yellow-green flesh and an egg-shaped seed, quite large compared to the fruit size.

 - Parts used for medicinal purposes: The fruits (flesh and seeds) and the leaves.